 Condensation is a common problem found in households across the UK.
-There are both DIY measures that you can carry out by yourself to control condensation but if these don’t work there are more professional solutions that can be used to treat condensation.
-Condensation will start to appear in the property when there is a lack of balance between the heating within the property, and the ventilation available.
+Usually, condensation will appear in a home when the property experiences a lack of balance between the heating within the property, and the ventilation available.

 How is Condensation Formed?

-Condensation is caused by having a lack of adequate ventilation within the property.
-When warm moist air meets cooler air (or a cold surface) the air is unable to retain the moisture it contains, and water molecules are released in the form of condensation.
+Condensation is formed when there is a lack of adequate ventilation within the property.
+When warm, moist air comes into contact with cool air, or a cold surface, the warm air is unable to retain the moisture it contains as a gas, and that moisture is released in the form of condensation.

-This is particularly visible on surface, walls and windows where it can lead to further damp related problems within the property.
+This is particularly visible on surfaces such as walls and windows, and this condensation can easily lead to further damp-related problems within the property.

-By and large, condensation is noticeable and easy to spot when it forms on non-absorbent surfaces for example windows or tiles.
+Condensation is usually easy to notice, and even easier to spot when it forms on non-absorbent surfaces like windows or tiles.
 On more absorbent surfaces, however, it may go unnoticed until mould growth or damage to decorative finishes occurs.